 For the past decade our firm has been helping financial institutions manage tremendous industry and cultural changes, helping them remain relevant to their customers and to find efficiencies required to sustain growth.
 Our projects often start with the move to smart banking and new channel strategies that have lead to a decline in branch number and sizes, but then lead us to other areas not originally considered by the client.
 In order to respond to the growing disruptive power of fintech upstarts and other new ways customers can access their money, it is our belief that it is critical to leave no stone unturned.
-In our experience, financial institutions can better balance the risk inherent with transformations by considering the following five key insights:
+In our experience, financial institutions that manage a overseas betting sites list can better balance the risk inherent with transformations by considering the following five key insights:

 1. Successful transformations happen in steps, not leaps